Taren810/Engravings/README.md

 ## Settings

+- enable_engravings: if true all the nodes (except the Writings ones) will be registered.
+If false the mod will load only the functions.
 - enable_writings: if true it activate the complete file of Writings nodes.
 If false only 5 Writings nodes will be registered;
 - add_writings_inventory: if false the Writings nodes will not show in the creative inventory but you will be still able to craft them in the bench.
 Only work if enable_writings is true;